 Refrain from pressing buttons with fingers

 Did your mom ever tell you this?
 Mine did!
 She told my daughter too.
 I try and remind us to use our knuckles to press elevator buttons, but I do forget a lot.
 I just think of people sneezing or coughing into their hand, then using that same hand to press a button, however I realize there is only so much you can do though.

 If I left this one off, I wouldn’t be telling you my favorite anti-sickness protocol.
 A saline flush of the nasal passages.
 Yes, my daughter does this herself.
 Now.
 But, it wasn’t easy to get her to do it!
 She screamed so loud at first (we were in a hotel in California), my husband thought security would be at the door.

 Any healthy tips you would like to share?
-What do you do to prevent sickness?
+What do you do to stay healthy while traveling?

 Please PIN this article to share with others!
 Thank you.

 Christine is a mother, wife and travel fanatic.
 She loves to plan trips, especially using points and miles.
 Disney is her passion while vacations in Europe have her wanting to move there.
 To continue reading, click more about me.